florencered/moviemaker_web/README.md

 ## Rules to be followed
 <b>DO NOT COMMIT TO THE MAIN BRANCH<b/> <br/>
-Submit a PR under your branch name with proposed changes<br/> Stick to colour codes mentioned in the figma design
+Submit a PR under your branch name with proposed changes<br/> Stick to colour codes and dimensions mentioned in the figma design<br/>